 These numbers are dramatic, to say the least.
 Skeptics might say that doesn’t really matter.
 This was a major election and people were motivated to vote.

-There’s some logic to that, but I’d have to ask if they would really be more motivated to vote now than in the elections with Hillary or Obama.
+There’s some logic to that, but I’d have to ask if they would really be more motivated to vote now than in the with Hillary or Obama.
 I’m not so sure.

 Here’s where things get more interesting …